-- Your baby's neck muscles are getting stronger, but she still can't hold up her head on her own.
-Don't forget to support her neck whenever you carry her.
+- Your baby's neck muscles are getting stronger, but they still can't hold up their head on their own.
+Don't forget to support their neck whenever you carry them.

 - Do not hold your baby while you are eating or drinking anything hot.

-- When your baby seems ill, take her temperature with a rectal thermometer -- it's most accurate at this age.
+- When your baby seems ill, take their temperature with a rectal thermometer -- it's most accurate at this age.

 - A rectal temperature at or above 100.4 degrees Fahrenheit is a sign your baby could be sick.
 Call the pediatrician right away.

 - Your baby's one-month birthday is time for a well-baby visit.
-At the appointment, the doctor will measure your baby, check her health, discuss vaccines, ask how she's been eating and sleeping, and give some guidance for developmental goals.
+At the appointment, the doctor will measure your baby, check their health, discuss vaccines, ask how they have been eating and sleeping, and give some guidance for developmental goals.

 - You've been focused on your baby for a month now.
 Don't forget about your partner.
 Get a babysittter so you can get some time alone with your partner.